Singapore Polytechnic: Early Admissions Exercise (EAE)

 EAE is an admissions exercise that allows students to apply and receive conditional offers for admission to polytechnic based on their aptitudes and interests before taking their O-Level exams, or after completing their NITEC or Higher NITEC course at the Institute of Technical Education (ITE).
 This exercise replaced the Direct Polytechnic Admissions (DPA) and Joint Admission Exercise (JAE).

-Polytechnic Foundation Programme (PFP)
+Polytechnic Foundation Programme Admission Exercise (PFPAE)

 PFP is an admissions exercise that allows the top 10% of Normal Academic (NA) students to apply to a polytechnic without going through O-Level.
 PFP students will go through a one-year course, teaching them the foundations of subjects that will be needed in their diploma year.
-If the student passes PFP, they will move onto their diploma courses.
+If the student passes PFP, they will move on to their diploma courses.
 Additional scholarships and awards are available to those who do well in their foundation year.

-Incidents

-Fire at T11C in 2015

-On 25 August 2015 morning at around 10:30am, a fire broke out at one of Singapore Polytechnic's building, Block T11C.
-About 50 students was evacuated, and 3 security officers who suffered from smoke inhalation, were taken to National University Hospital.
-The fire reportedly involves a solar car model according to the Singapore Civil Defence Force (SCDF).